ANSAKsoftware/exifax-testfax/README.md

 In comments, after the North American implementation, there is a simple implementation that does nothing more than look for `fax@` + some arbitrary phone number (maximum size is 50 but changing that if needed is no trouble) + `.fax` and if it finds it, to return `fax@` + some arbitrary phone number.

 Ideas that may govern your choices:
-* You may want to allow ALL numbers that do not start with 0 (denotes local calls in, for instance the UK and much of Europe). (possible regex: `[1-9][0-9]+`)
+* you may want to allow ALL numbers that do not start with 0 which denotes local calls in, for instance the UK and much of Europe (possible regex: `[1-9][0-9]+`)
-* You may want to allow ALL numbers that start with a single 0 (denotes in-country non-local calls in UK, Europe) then a non-zero number followed by any numbers for any length. (possible regex: `0[1-9][0-9]+`)
+* you may want to allow ALL numbers that start with a single 0 which denotes in-country non-local calls in UK, Europe when followed by a non-zero number followed by any numbers for any length (possible regex: `0[1-9][0-9]+`)
-* You may want to block ALL numbers that start with two 0s (denotes international dialing in UK, Europe). (possible regex: `00[0-9]+`)
+* you may want to block ALL numbers that start with two 0s which denotes international dialing in UK, Europe (possible regex: `00[0-9]+`)
-* Or maybe you will want to enable international dialing to a limited number of countries, e.g. within the EU, allowing prefixes of 00 and any of the country codes in the EU (In that case, you may want to change the definition of `allowed_codes` and `blocked_codes` and choose regexes accordingly)
+* or maybe you will want to enable international dialing to a limited number of countries, e.g. within the EU, allowing prefixes of 00 and any of the country codes in the EU (In that case, you may want to change the definition of the `allowed_codes` and `blocked_codes` tables, too)

 But I know just enough about different countries' telephone systems to do no more than propose possibilities here.